 If you book the trek with a guide or tour, you’ll definitely have a list of what to bring.
 Regardless, here’s my thoughts on what I should have done in hindsight.
 I overpacked in some aspects, and severely under-packed in some other aspects.

 My biggest advice would be to pack as lightly as possible.
-Although it will get cold, you will also be constantly moving so packing too much cold-weather clothing can bog you down.
+It will get cold, but you will be constantly moving.
+Packing too much cold-weather clothing can bog you down.
 I packed my stupidly bulky Patagonia sweater and I literally never wore it.
 A raincoat is a must, and bring something to cover your day pack in case it rains.
 There is nothing more miserable than being soggy throughout your trek.
 Make sure you have a good pair of hiking boots or shoes that you’ve broken in.
 Also, even if your boots are supposedly waterproof, don’t jump into a lake with them on.
-They won’t dry overnight, and there was nothing worse than taking on the grueling second day of the trek with frozen feet in my wet boots.
+They will not dry overnight.
+There was nothing worse than taking on the grueling second day with frozen feet in my wet boots.

 I brought a pack of weird Peruvian trail mix, and hardly ate any of it throughout the trek.
-You will be well-fed by the trek’s chefs, but everyone eats differently, so if you tend to snack a lot, bring a lot of snacks.
+You will be well-fed by the trek’s chefs, but everyone eats differently.
+If you tend to snack a lot, bring a lot of snacks.
 I over-packed in terms of water also.
-Maybe you’re just too busy suffering miserably to eat and drink water, but for some reason, my stash of snacks and water were barely touched.
+Maybe I was too busy suffering miserably to eat and drink, but for some reason, my stash of snacks and water were barely touched.
 Stay hydrated as much as you can.
-There’s also no need to bring enough water for all five days as you will be able to purchase water from the villages you stop at every night or throughout the day.
+There’s also no need to bring enough water for all five days.
+You can purchase water from the villages you stop at every night or throughout the day.